-It was sitting in my bed in that gross apartment, reading Rosie’s zillionth blog post that I decided I wanted to be a travel blogger.
+It was sitting in my bed in that apartment, reading Rosie’s zillionth blog post that I decided I wanted to be a travel blogger.

 I had traveled a bit in my life but had no idea how to blog, but that wasn’t going to stop me.